Communication situations are any kind of situation in which communication takes place.

 Conflicts that arise due to differences in leadership styles occur when employees have to follow the instructions of several different leaders who have different styles, which may lead to confusion and frustration.

-The customer support director has a more laid-back Laissez-Faire (“let do”) leadership style with the customer support team, while the CTO who frequently communicates with the members of the support team has a more controlling, Autocratic leadership style.
+Example: The customer support director has a more laid-back laissez-faire leadership style with the customer support team, while the CTO who frequently communicates with the members of the support team has a more controlling, autocratic leadership style.

 How to resolve a conflict due to differences in leadership styles